-But what about the untapped powerful synergies that exist when digital power flow control is combined with our Dynamic Line Rating software SUMO?
+But what about the untapped powerful synergies that exist when advanced power flow control is combined with our Dynamic Line Rating software SUMO?
 And how do they work together?

 Both technologies have been delivering value to leading grid operators across the world for nearly a decade.
 The next step is using them and other technologies together to harness their full potential.
 Only then can we truly transform the grid into the digital, secure, accessible platform needed to deliver on net zero.